Stanford students visit Villa Hügel

 The programme is only available for Stanford University students.

 Since 1982, the “Krupp Internship Program for Stanford Students in Germany” has offered young students from Stanford University the opportunity to spend six months in Germany.
-It is aimed at undergraduates of all disciplines in the 3rd or 4th year of their degree programme.
+It is aimed at undergraduates of all disciplines in the 2nd, 3rd or 4th year of their degree programme.
 The stay in Germany includes a three-month study phase at Stanford University in Berlin and a three-month internship at German companies or institutions.
-To date, more than 1,300 students have taken part in the scholarship programme.
-Over the past 38 years, around 580 companies, research centres and other institutions have provided jobs for the interns.
+Approximately 1.400 students, have taken part in the scholarship programme.
+Over the past years, around 630 companies, research centres and other institutions have provided jobs for the interns.

 The Krupp Foundation covers the costs of scholarships for those participants whose host institutions pay little or no internship remuneration.
 In addition, the programme supports the scholarship holders’ travel expenses as well as the publication of the electronic newsletter, which has been informing current and former Stanford scholarship holders of the Foundation about news from Germany once a year since 2005.